-AR 65.
+AR 68.
 When disclosing information on its pollution-related policies, the undertaking may:

-- (a) disclose if the policies related to pollution prevention and control apply to all its operating sites and disclose the name of the sites which are not covered by the general policy; and - (b) include the description on whether and how it implements a certified and regularly audited Environmental Management System (EMS), according to a recognized international standard, covering all its operating sites; or - (c) list the sites that are not certified and regularly audited according to a recognized international standard with respect to their pollution performance, despite having an environmental management (or monitoring) plan (EMP) in operation; - (d) disclose whether its policies are related to remediating the effects of pollution from its operations on the environment (in particular: i. air pollution, e.g. particulate matter (PM10, PM2.5), SO2 and CO; ii. water pollution, in particular leachate and acid drainage; iii. soil contamination, e.g. heavy metals (Pn, As, Hg, Zn, Cd, Cr, etc.) originating from mining tailings; iv. use and disposal of substances of concern or substances of very high concern (SVHCs), with particular attention to hazardous substances as defined in Article 3 of Regulation (EC) No 1272/2008). - AR 66.
-When reporting on how it identifies and implements Best Available Techniques, the undertaking shall consider the following BREF reference document: Best Available Techniques Reference Document for the Management of Waste from Extractive Industries (MWEI BREF). - AR 67.
-When providing information on EMPs according to paragraphs 73 and AR 62, the undertaking may specify if it: - (a) uses a network of air quality monitoring stations near its business sites for key air quality parameters (e.g. PM10, NOx, CO); - (b) uses a network of water quality monitoring stations on water bodies near its business sites for key water quality parameters (e.g. flow volumes, turbidity, pH, heavy metals); - (c) if it does regular campaigns to assess levels of soil pollution and ground water quality near its business sites, namely for heavy metal (arsenic, lead, cadmium, mercury) and cyanide contamination; - (d) if it does regular noise monitoring campaigns from operations in particular when operating near human settlements. - AR 68.
+- (a) disclose if the policies related to pollution prevention and control apply to all its operating sites and disclose the name of the sites which are not covered by the general policy; and - (b) include the description on whether and how it implements a certified and regularly audited Environmental Management System (EMS), according to a recognized international standard, covering all its operating sites; or - (c) list the sites that are not certified and regularly audited according to a recognized international standard with respect to their pollution performance, despite having an environmental management (or monitoring) plan (EMP) in operation; - (d) disclose whether its policies are related to remediating the effects of pollution from its operations on the environment (in particular: i. air pollution, e.g. particulate matter (PM10, PM2.5), SO2 and CO; ii. water pollution, in particular leachate and acid drainage; iii. soil contamination, e.g. heavy metals (Pn, As, Hg, Zn, Cd, Cr, etc.) originating from mining tailings; iv. use and disposal of substances of concern or substances of very high concern (SVHCs), with particular attention to hazardous substances as defined in Article 3 of Regulation (EC) No 1272/2008.). - AR 69.
+When providing information on EMPs according to paragraphs 73 and AR 62, the undertaking may specify if it: - (a) uses a network of air quality monitoring stations near its business sites for key air quality parameters (e.g. PM10, NOx, CO); - (b) uses a network of water quality monitoring stations on water bodies near its business sites for key water quality parameters (e.g. flow volumes, turbidity, pH, heavy metals); - (c) if it does regular campaigns to assess levels of soil pollution and ground water quality near its business sites, namely for heavy metal (arsenic, lead, cadmium, mercury) and cyanide contamination; - (d) if it does regular noise monitoring campaigns from operations in particular when operating near human settlements. - AR 70.
 Leachate shall be understood as any liquid having percolated through a porous material and loaded with extracted solutes or suspended solids.
 In case of extractive waste, the percolation occurs through the deposited waste and the liquid is emitted from or contained within an extractive waste facility, including polluted drainage, which may adversely affect the environment if not appropriately treated.
 Leachate may not only refer to unwanted processes (e.g., leading to polluted drainage), but also be generated on purpose, e.g. for the recovery of metals.